-We use MobileNetVLAD \cite{sarlin2019coarse} to build a global descriptor for each camera view.
-We use SuperPoint \cite{detone2018superpoint} to extract feature points, PCA is also adopted for reduce the dimension of the feature descriptors.
-These techniques have been verified in our previous work \cite{xu2022omni}, we do not elaborate here.
+We employ MobileNetVLAD \cite{sarlin2019coarse} to construct a global descriptor for each camera view, and SuperPoint \cite{detone2018superpoint} for landmark extraction, coupled with PCA for dimension reduction of the descriptors.
+These techniques, validated in our previous work \cite{xu2022omni}, are not elaborated here for brevity.